Winthrop Astor Chanler: Early life

 He and his siblings became orphans after the death of their mother in December 1875 and their father in October 1877, both to pneumonia.
 The children, known as the "Astor Orphans", were raised at their parents' estate in Rokeby, New York, built by John Armstrong Jr., their matrilineal great-great-grandfather.
 His father's estate was valued between $1,500,000 (equivalent to $) and $2,000,000 (equivalent to $ in dollars).
 John Winthrop Chanler's will provided $20,000 a year for each child for life (equivalent to $470,563 in 2018 dollars), enough to live comfortably by the standards of the time.
 Winthrop himself inherited all of his father's personal property in his New York City home, located at 192 Madison Avenue, all of his real estate in Delaware County, and a house on Cliff Lawn in Newport.

-Chanler prepared for University at Eton College and at St. John's Military Academy in Sing Sing, New York.
-In 1885 Winthrop graduated from Harvard College, which his brother William also attended from 1886 to 1888.
+Chanler prepared for university at Eton College and at St. John's Military Academy in Sing Sing, New York.
+In 1885, Winthrop graduated from Harvard College.
 While at Harvard, Winthrop was part of a prank played on Oscar Wilde when he appeared before the College to give a speech at the Boston Music Hall in 1882.
 Chanler, along with 60 other Harvard students, "marched down the center aisle in pairs, all carrying sunflowers and wearing Wildean costumes of knee breeches, black stockings, wide-spreading cravats, and shoulder length wigs."
 His grand-aunt Julia Ward Howe, who considered Winthrop her favorite, was in the audience and was apparently aghast at the prank.

-Family

-Through his mother, he was related to the Astor family, (Note: His maternal grandparents were Samuel Cutler Ward (a son of Samuel Ward III), and Emily Astor Ward (a daughter of William Backhouse Astor Sr. and granddaughter of John Jacob Astor).
-Emily Astor Ward was an older sister of William Backhouse Astor Jr. who was married to Caroline Schermerhorn Astor, also known as "The Mrs. Astor".) and through his father, he was related to the Livingston family and the Stuyvesant family.
-(Note: His paternal grandparents were Rev. Dr. John White Chanler, an Episcopalian clergyman, and Elizabeth Shirreff Winthrop.
-Elizabeth was a great-great-granddaughter of Wait Winthrop and Joseph Dudley and a 3x-great granddaughter of Peter Stuyvesant.)
-Of his ten brothers and sisters, many were prominent, including John Armstrong Chaloner, a writer; Robert Winthrop Chanler, an artist; and William Astor Chanler, a noted soldier and explorer who served in the U.S. House of Representatives like their father, Lewis Stuyvesant Chanler, the Lieutenant Governor of New York.
-His sister Margaret Livingston Chanler was married to critic Richard Aldrich and served as a nurse with the American Red Cross during the Spanish–American War, and sister Elizabeth Astor Winthrop Chanler was married to author John Jay Chapman.